 without the express permission of the anchored competitor.
 The competitor granting permission may not do so to the exclusion of any other competitor.
 In other words, if the anchored boat gives permission to one competitor, it must also give permission to any and all other competitors that wish to fish within that 50 yard radius.

-The KBBC schedule is arrived at each year through a delicate balance of many factors.
+while we do try to change the schedule when possible, the KBBC schedule is arrived at each year through a delicate balance of many factors.
 A limiting factor is that the site must have adequate size, facilities and sufficient parking available.
 This requirement rules out a majority of waters in the area.
 As far as dates of the events go, we also lose nearly all flexibility for several reasons:

 The rivers are out in the spring.
 They're just too volatile in the last week of March/first week of April (floods, etc.).
 That leaves a choice of two of the following; Shenango, Raystown and Arthur, that must be held in those early time slots.
 Raystown generates a lot of interest in the spring because there are 2 or more tournaments there on the same week or adjacent weeks.
 Competitors have either just fished there or will be fishing there the next day or next week or all of the above.
 Pymatuning is held in May because it is the only place we can fish during the closed bass season in PA.